 "Genetic Epidemiology of Spontaneous SAH – Nordic Twin Study"

-2010 – Antonio Di Ieva, MD, Austria / Italy – Laboratory prize
+2010 – Antonio Di Ieva, Austria/Italy – Best Laboratory Research Paper

 "The veins of the nucleus dentatus: anatomical and radiological findings"